Ecommerce Live Chat Software, Benefits & Best Practices

 Buyers are influenced by convenience at every stage of the buying process, from research, to post-purchase.

-Offering live chat support shows your customers that your support team is there and ready to help — just like they would be in a brick-and-mortar store.
+Offering live chat customer support shows your customers that your support team is there and ready to help — just like they would be in a brick-and-mortar store.

 If someone has a quick question about a product before they check out, you can answer it in real-time before they have a chance to leave your site.
 With a system like Richpanel you can see what products they’re engaging with, what’s in their basket, and if they’ve ever purchased from you before.
 Your agents can quickly dive into the interaction, answering your customers’ questions in a helpful and personalized way.